blingdivinity/omp-cache-warmer/README.md

+> **⚠️ This project is currently unrecommended for use 😿** omp’s session transcript integrity is currently too unstable for cache warming to work reliably.
+Until omp supports transcript pinning, I don't recomend using it.

 # omp-cache-warmer

 **Keep your [oh-my-pi](https://github.com/nicobrenner/oh-my-pi) sessions' prompt caches warm — resume hours later and pay cache-read prices, not cold re-reads.**